pravsels/latent-safety/README.md

 This is a repository for doing latent-space HJ reachability analysis using the Discounted Safety/Reach-avoid Bellman equation originally introduced in [this](https://ieeexplore.ieee.org/abstract/document/8794107) and [this](https://arxiv.org/abs/2112.12288) paper.
 This entire repository is heavily based on [Jingqi Li's Repo](https://github.com/jamesjingqili/Lipschitz_Continuous_Reachability_Learning) which uses Tianshou for RL.
 We also use the RSSM world model as implemented in [this](https://github.com/NM512/dreamerv3-torch) implementation of Dreamer-v3.

 This repository supports a DDPG implementation of the both the latent safety-only value function.
-To more easily promote future research, we provide an implementation of a Dubin's car with continuous action spaces in this repository, as opposed to the discrete action space version used in the paper.
+To more easily promote future research, we provide an implementation of a Dubin's car with <i>continuous</i> action spaces in this repository, as opposed to the discrete action space version used in the paper.

 ## Installation